FarmPatterns can cut your workload and improve your profit

 Each was simple enough to use yet it was powerful.

-The books cleared a lot of the mists and myths surrounding architecture and made it back into something that was doable by the average smart person.
+The books cleared a lot of the mists and myths surrounding architecture and made it back into something that could potentially be done by the average smart person with a fistful of patterns.

 My friend Joyce Wilkie of Allsun Farm lent me her copy just after I retired from farming and from being a farm adviser for the NSW Department of Agriculture.
 This was a job similar to the county agent’s in the USA.